 If you’re gunning for an 800, you can’t afford to make those little mistakes on questions where you know the concept and how to do it, but your execution of the question doesn’t match your knowledge.
 Most often, this happens because you’re rushing.

 A wrong answer early on will still (likely) ruin your shot at an 800.
 So give each and every question the basic respect it deserves, and double-check before you move on: did I actually answer what the Q was asking?
 Did I do this calculation correctly?
 Did I enter it into my calculator or the Desmos calculator correctly?
-Patience really is a virtue, here.
+Patience really does pay.

 4. Learn the most important Math shortcuts.

-Now, you need to balance the patience I’ve advised in #3 with the fact that you still can’t move at a total snail’s pace.
-The SAT Math moves quickly, and so you need to save time wherever you can, if you’re going to make it through all of the math section’s questions (as you must do for a perfect score).
-Part of moving quickly enough is having a few key math shortcuts under your belt so that you don’t waste time solving easy- and medium-level questions the long way.
+Now, you need to balance the patience I’ve advised in #3 with the fact that you still can’t move at the speed of molasses.
+The SAT Math moves quickly, and so you need to save time wherever you can if you’re going to answer all of the math section’s questions (as you must do for a perfect score).
+Part of moving quickly enough is having a few key math shortcuts ready at hand so that you don’t waste time solving easy- and medium-level questions inefficiently.

 Here are two of my favorite hacks that make it easier to solve more problems, more accurately: